rbnhmll/vue-workshop/vueJS_workshop--notes.md

 </script>
 ```

-This endpoint will update every time the query input changes, giving us a dynamic end point to call.
+At this point, endpoint will update every time the query input changes, giving us a dynamic end point to call.

 > **Note** ☝
 > It's important to note that a `computed` property is a `Function` that _returns_ a value.

-Let's update the `searchEndpoint` `computed` property to change the endpoint based on the `selectedSearchMethod`:
+Let's enhance the `searchEndpoint` `computed` property further, to change the endpoint based on the `selectedSearchMethod`:

 ```html
 <!-- Search.vue -->